Was ist die beste Haarentfernungsmethode für Frauen mit PCOS?

 Hair removal alone will not bring the desired results if the underlying hormonal imbalance is not corrected.
 On the other hand, pharmacological treatment alone can only be partially effective, so it must always be combined with hair removal methods [5].

-Among the different hair removal methods that exist, electrolysis, laser and IPL are certainly the most effective to ensure permanent hair reduction.
+Among the different hair removal methods that exist, electrolysis, laser and IPL are certainly the most effective in ensuring long-term hair reduction.
 Below we will describe and compare each of them, but we will first say a few words about the temporary hair removal methods that we all know, such as shaving or waxing.

 1. Temporary hair removal